okta/okta-developer-docs/packages/@okta/vuepress-site/use_cases/inline_hooks/registration_hook/registration_hook/index.md

 ## Objects in Response You Send

-For the Registration Inline Hook, the `commands`, `error`, and `debugContext` objects that you can return in the JSON payload of your response are defined as follows:
+For the Registration Inline Hook, the `commands` and `error` objects that you can return in the JSON payload of your response are defined as follows:

 ### commands

-The `commands` object is where you can provide commands to Okta to update attributes in the user's profile or to change the action Okta will take in regard to the registration request.
+The `commands` object lets you invoke commands to modify or add values to the attributes in the Okta user profile that will be created for this user, as well as to control whether or not the registration attempt is allowed to proceed.

-The `commands` object is an array, allowing you to send multiple commands.
+This object is an array, allowing you to send multiple commands in your response.
 Each array element requires a `type` property and a `value` property.
 The `type` property is where you specify which of the supported commands you wish to execute, and `value` is where you supply parameters for that command.

 | Property | Description                                           | Data Type       |
 |----------|-------------------------------------------------------|-----------------|